 (Source of writing: Information available on the websites of various inverter battery manufactures)

-It is very important that you use correct battery as per requirement (called battery capacity).
+Use of correct battery as per requirement (called battery capacity) is very important.
 Make sure that you always use battery with proper Ah (Ampere hour) capacity based on your requirement.For more information on choosing the right battery refer to article “How to choose right inverter & battery for your home“.

 If you don’t want to clean battery yourself (as it is a task in itself) you can always call for professional help.
 So friends for battery check up, battery water top-up, battery change, battery terminal cleaning connect with Mr.Right.